shsharma14/IST687/README.md

 • Performed association rules mining to find out what specific bookings are likely to be canceled by the customer.

 • Based on the initial analysis and machine learning models, provided business recommendations to reduce cancelation rates and increase profits.

+### After data mining, I came up with the following business recommendations -

+Cater to the Business Travel visitor type among the city and resort hotels, offering free room upgrades after a certain number of stays, and ascertain local business partnerships.
+When expanding your hotels, focus on city locations given they generate more ADR.
+Especially at city hotel locations, focus on Couples, and offer them room upgrades and meal vouchers.
+Incentivize staying at hotels during the fall and summer seasons to prevent more cancellations, which could be done by recommending seasonal activities and tourist attractions.
+Have a flexible deposit strategy so that you are more likely to gain ADR from all types of customers, instead of having most visitor types have no deposit when making reservations.